An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Application to the Aubry--MacKay conjecture

-Here $ \omega \left( \xi \right) = {\left( {{{H}_0'}\left( {{\xi _n}} \right)} \right)_{n \in \mathbb{Z}}} $ is a frequency mapping, and
+Here, $ \omega \left( \xi \right) = {\left( {{{H}_0'}\left( {{\xi _n}} \right)} \right)_{n \in \mathbb{Z}}} $ is a frequency mapping, and

 is an infinite-dimensional diagonal matrix.
 Moreover, if there exists a universal constant $ c>1 $ such that $ {c^{ - 1}} \leqslant \left| {{{H}_0''}\left( {{\xi _n}} \right)} \right| \leqslant c $ for all $ n \in \mathbb{Z} $, then $ A(\xi) $ is invertible.
-Indeed, it is, by recalling assumption (A4) and applying the Lagrange Inversion Theorem (see e.g., \cite{MR3534068,MR4669236}) on $ \mathcal{I} $.
-As Yuan \cite{MR1889993} has pointed out, for infinite-dimensional Hamiltonian systems reduced using action-angle variables, the application of infinite-dimensional KAM theorems (e.g., see P\"oschel \cite{MR1037110}) that directly yield full-dimensional tori, can establish the existence of almost periodic breathers.
-Thus, this conclusion is not surprising.
-However, the frequency-preserving case does not have a direct counterpart.
-We will achieve this by utilizing the invertibility of $ A(\xi) $.
+Indeed, this follows from Assumption \ref{con:a4} and the Lagrange inversion theorem (see, e.g., \cite{MR3534068,MR4669236}) applied on $\mathcal{I}$.
+As Yuan \cite{MR1889993} has pointed out, for infinite-dimensional Hamiltonian systems reduced using action-angular variables, the application of infinite-dimensional KAM theorems (e.g., see P\"oschel \cite{MR1037110}) that directly yield full-dimensional tori can establish the existence of almost periodic breathers.
+Thus, this conclusion is not surprising. \textit{However, the frequency-preserving case does not have a direct counterpart.} We will achieve this by utilizing the invertibility of $ A(\xi) $.

-It is observed that for the perturbed system \eqref{MACXT}, the perturbation is only reflected in the tail $P$ of the Hamiltonian \eqref{MACHA3}.
-As for the unperturbed part of \eqref{MACHA3}, whether by directly analyzing the first integrals of the unperturbed system in \eqref{MACXT} or by applying the KAM theory, it is evident to see that it possesses plenty of invariant tori, with the toral frequencies $\omega(\xi)$ being Bourgain's Diophantine type as $\xi$ varies appropriately.
-Therefore, as long as we can prove that these tori survive perturbations and the frequencies of these tori remain unchanged, we will have obtained a frequency-preserving version of the Aubry-MacKay conjecture.
+Observe for the perturbed system \eqref{MACXT}, the perturbation is exclusively reflected in the tail $P$ of the Hamiltonian \eqref{MACHA3}.
+As for the unperturbed part of \eqref{MACHA3}, it is evident that it possesses a large family of invariant tori, with toral frequencies $\omega(\xi)$ of Bourgain's Diophantine type as $\xi$ varies appropriately.
+This can be seen either by directly analyzing the first integrals of the unperturbed system in \eqref{MACXT} or by applying KAM theory.
+Therefore, as long as we can prove that these tori survive perturbations and the frequencies of these tori remain unchanged, we will have obtained a frequency-preserving version of the Aubry--MacKay conjecture.
 In other words, the solutions starting from these preserved tori are indeed almost periodic breathers of \eqref{MACXT}.
 In what follows, we shall employ Theorem \ref{FULLT1} to prove this.